yasirbhutta/yasirbhutta.github.io/python/docs/control-flow.md

     n -= 1  # Decrease n by 1 each iteration
 ```
 - The loop now terminates when `n` becomes 0.

+**Solution:**

+The issue in the original code is that n is never updated inside the loop.
+By adding a decrement statement (n -= 1), we ensure that the loop condition (n > 0) eventually becomes false, and the loop terminates.

 ### 3. **Incorrectly Using `for` Loop with `break`**